 - Accidents that cause property damage or injuries.
 If you caused an accident while driving drunk, the charges might be upgraded if you caused bodily harm, significant property damage, or someone else’s death.

-Penalties for an Enhanced DUI in Florida
+Penalties for an Enhanced DUI in Fort Lauderdale

 An enhanced DUI carries significant penalties, even for a first offense.
 Here are some of the most common consequences of an enhanced conviction compared to a non-enhanced DUI: